skykhs3/skykhs3.github.io/_posts/2025-05-07-load-testing.md

 > The glances command gives more specific status information about the server than the top command, but it uses more resources.
 {: .prompt-tip}

 ### 6.3.
-Changing from HTTPS 1.1 to HTTPS 2.0 can improve performance?
+Changing from HTTP/1.1 to HTTP/2.0 can improve performance?
 #### 6.3.1.
 Improvements
 ```conf
 server {